XOR-op/BoltConn/README.md

 See `boltconn --help` for more help.

 ## Documentations
+> [!NOTE]
+> Documentations are outdated now.
+Please wait for our update.

 Learn more about BoltConn's architecture, RESTful API, and how it compares to other related projects:

 - [design.md](./docs/design.md) explains BoltConn's architecture.